How we managed to launch a database designer to more than 200,000 users around the world without a budget.

 - Keyword volume is important but do not chase it.
 Instead, pay close attention to conversion rate, which depends a lot on competition and the keyword’s relevance to your product.
 (Read more here)

 As a product-first team, the product plays a significant role in our growth strategy.
-We use it to leverage our existing user base and get new users via good old word-of-mouth.
+Growth has been one of our main feature prioritization factors, we use the new features to leverage our existing user base and get new users via word-of-mouth.
+For every new feature we tend to build, we ask ourselves:

 - Will this get more people to know the product?